thephpleague/flysystem/v2/adapter/aws-s3-v3.md

 permalink: /v2/docs/adapter/aws-s3-v3/
 ---

-Interacting with the local filesystem through Flysystem can be done by using the `League\Flysystem\AwsS3V3\AwsS3V3Adapter`.
+Interacting with Aws S3 through Flysystem can be done by using the `League\Flysystem\AwsS3V3\AwsS3V3Adapter`.

 ## Simple usage: